OfficeDev/outlook-dev-docs/docs/add-ins/use-rest-api.md

 ## See also

-For an example that calls the REST APIs from an Outlook add-in, see [command-demo](https://github.com/OfficeDev/outlook-add-in-command-demo) on GitHub.
+For an example that calls the REST APIs from an Outlook Add-in, see [command-demo](https://github.com/OfficeDev/outlook-add-in-command-demo) on GitHub.